How Geriatric Care Managers Can Help Busy Caregivers

 Geriatric Care Managers: A Relatively New Profession

-The profession of geriatric care coordinator or manager - they go by various names - is a profession that has evolved out of an obvious need.
+The profession of geriatric care coordinator or manager is a profession that has evolved out of an obvious need.
 There are legions of harried caregivers, social workers and nurses have a front row view into what a caregiver's life is like.
 Some of these professionals came to believe that maybe they could make a profession out of helping these caregivers.
 These entrepreneurs hung out their shingles and a profession was born.

 Geriatric Care Managers are not Uniformly Credentialed